KrispyWing/team-profile-generator/README.md

 ## Installation
 After copying the repository run "npm i" to install the necessary dependencies.

+Questions use the Inquirer package.

+Tests were created using jest.

 ## Usage
 The program can be run from the command using node index.js.

 Upon completion the created index.html file will be placed in the dist folder.

 Object js files can be tested using the npm run test command.

 ## Technologies
 This progam was created using: